jmau111/wordpress-juma/readme.txt

 === Tooling ===

-You can install the tools by opening yor terminal in the themes root folder and entering the following commands: npm install composer install
+You can install the tools by opening your terminal in the themes root folder and entering the following commands: npm install composer install